 - Add mustard powder, salt, onion powder, garlic powder, rubbed sage, black pepper, and thyme to a small bowl and stir to combine.
 Set aside for now.
 Doing this ahead of time simplifies things when making the roux.

 - Set a large pot of water to a boil.
 Once boiling, add macaroni and cook according to the al dente time listed on the package (usually 1 minute less than the standard listed time -- large elbows take 6 minutes total).
 Once done, drain and add the macaroni back to the pot.
-Keep warm if the sauce isn't done yet.
+Keep warm if the sauce isn't done yet and stir often to prevent clumping.
 Continue on with the recipe steps while the water comes to a boil.

 - Add butter to a large pan set over medium-low heat.
 Once the butter has melted, sprinkle in flour while whisking, then whisk in the spices that you combined earlier.
 Continue to whisk and cook for 2-3 minutes.